pinterestPinterestamazonAmazoninstagramInstagram

 Nutrition notes

-• Nutrition is an estimate and varies by ingredient brands and exact quantities.
+• Nutrition is an estimate and varies by banana size, oat flour brand, and muffin size.

 Nutrition information is automatically calculated, so should only be used as an approximation.